HelloThisIsFlo/Appdaemon-Test-Framework/README.md

 ### Deprecation Warnings
 As development continues of this test framework, some interfaces and test fixtures need to get deprecated.
 In general, the following method is used to ease the transitions

 1. Mark deprecated calls with a warning
 1. Provide an expressive message directing you how to change your code
-1. At least one release will include the warning
+1. At least one minor release will include the warning
-1. In a future release, this warning will change to an error and/or the deprecated code will be removed all together.
+1. In a future MAJOR release, this warning will change to an error and/or the deprecated code will be removed all together.

+This deprecation strategy allows you to keep using Appdaemon Test Framework as you always have, as long as you don't update to a new MAJOR version.

 **Silencing deprecation warnings**